smitdoshi/My-Projects/README.md

 # My-Projects
-This is a repository has some of master's projects.
+This is a repository, it has master's projects.